REDWOOD LOGIN

 There are some other facts about CIF terms that are not commonly articulated – especially by those who offer the service including:

-• You’re not in control of the coverage.
+You're not in control of the coverage.
 A CIF is sold to a shipper by a supplier.
-However, what is not commonly known is that it’s more than likely that the supplier will purchase the cheapest possible option for coverage.
-This limits your coverage options – and also may restrict the direct root of shipment.
+However, what is not commonly known is that it's more than likely that the supplier will purchase the cheapest possible option for coverage.
+This limits your coverage options – and also may restrict the direct route of shipment.

-• You’re not always the direct beneficiary.
+You're not always the direct beneficiary.
 Quite often, the CIF policy will list the supplier as the beneficiary – not you the customer.
 If this is the situation, the supplier will be compensated for the loss, then have to reimburse the shipper.
 This causes a delay in the processing of the payments.

-• The CIF is “open to interpretation”: Since the CIF will only cover damages up to the point they arrive at the port of destination, the question often asked is how is “arrival at the port of destination” actually defined.
+The CIF is "open to interpretation."
+Since the CIF will only cover damages up to the point they arrive at the port of destination, the question often asked is how is "arrival at the port of destination" actually defined.
 For some policies, this means as soon as the boat (or plane or truck) actually arrives at the port.
 In some instances, it means until freight is offloaded from the carrier.